 In addition to having meaningful conversations with dairy farmers, event participants also heard from them about fear-based marketing and how it can have a negative impact on food purchasing decisions related to dairy.
 Guests who made the self-discovery that they had fallen victim to such claims stated a desire to help set the record straight about dairy foods being nutritious and responsibly produced.
 This speaks to the power of connecting with influencers: These guests are now allies who can share dairy’s story, creating a ripple effect that will keep extending.

-You can hear more about the new connections and lasting impressions made during this event in a podcast episode of Dairy on the Air featuring Lane and dairy farm mom Adriane Heins.
+You can hear more about the new connections and lasting impressions made during this event in a podcast episode of Your Dairy Checkoff featuring Lane and dairy farm mom Adriane Heins.